olvaffe/olv-notes/graphics/specs/spirv.md

 - 3.1.
 Magic Number
   - `0x07230203`
 - 3.2.
 Source Language
+  - used by `OpSource`
   - `GLSL`, `OpenCL_C`, `HLSL`, etc.
 - 3.3.
 Execution Model
+  - used by `OpEntryPoint`
   - `Vertex`, `Fragment`, `GLCompute`, `Kernel`, etc.
 - 3.4.
 Addressing Model
+  - used by `OpMemoryModel`
   - `Logical`, `Physical32`, `Physical64`, etc.
 - 3.5.
 Memory Model
+  - used by `OpMemoryModel`
   - `GLSL450`, `OpenCL`, `Vulkan`
 - 3.6.
 Execution Mode
+  - used by `OpExecutionMode`
   - `RoundingModeRTE`, `RoundingModeRTZ`
+    - introduced in 1.4 or `SPV_KHR_float_controls`
+    - they specify the default rounding mode for an entry point
       - if missing, the default rounding mode is defined by client apis
+    - they are ignored when an instruction has an implied rounding mode (e.g., `OpConvertFToU`) or is decorated with `FPRoundingMode` (e.g., `OpFConvert`)
   - `Invocations`, `InputPoints`, `InputLines`, etc.
     - gs-specific
   - `LocalSize`, etc.